Trisfald/veridia-rpg/Traits.md

 ### Catalyst in the flesh
 ##### *Requirements: black magic 3*
 ##### Cost: 5 experience points
+Perform a one hour long ritual.\
 You can extract mana from human beings.
-Each two points of damage inflicted let you recover one point of mana.\
+The target suffers one point of damage and you recover one point of mana.\
-The ritual takes ten minutes.

 ### Foul pact
 ##### *Requirements: black magic 3*